samrocketman/docker-compose-ha-consul-vault-ui/README.md

 # Starting and stopping

-Because high availability clusters have to gossip across nodes you can't execute a simple `docker-compose down` without corrupting the clusters.
+Because high availability clusters have to gossip across nodes you can't execute a simple `docker compose down` without corrupting the clusters.
 Instead, you have to gracefully shut down all clusters that depend on consul and then gracefully shutdown consul itself.
 For this, I have provided a script.